gridscale/terraform-provider-gridscale/website/docs/d/snapshotschedule.html.md

 The following attributes are exported:

+* `project` - The name of project which is set in GRIDSCALE_PROJECTS_TOKENS env variable.
 * `id` - The UUID of the snapshot schedule.
 * `storage_uuid` - UUID of the storage that the snapshot schedule belongs to.
 * `status` - The status of the snapshot schedule.